San7o/San7o/README.md

 ### Currently working on
 > - A management sotware for a computers shop (for university)
-> -  Web application tiwh java servlets (for university)
+> -  Web application with java servlets (for university)

 ## 🌟 Goals